• Skip to primary navigation

 The award included compensation for funeral expenses, loss of companionship, mental anguish, and physical pain.

-If you have suffered because of the wrongful death of your infant, you too could file a successful claim for compensation.
+If you have suffered because of the wrongful death of your infant, you, too, could file a successful claim for compensation.

-It’s important to seek justice for these innocent victims and to get the compensation that will help you and your family move forward after this terrible tragedy.
+It’s important to seek justice for these innocent victims and to get the compensation that will help you and your family move forward after this tragedy.

 Get Matched with a Leading Birth InjuryCerebral Palsy Attorney in Your Area